FOSSEE/st-scripts/tuples/script.rst

  * their similarities and dissimilarities with lists
  * why are they needed

-Let`s get started by defining a tuple.
-A tuple is defined by enclosing parantheses around a sequence of items seperated by commas.
-It is similar to defining a list except that parantheses are used instead of square brackets.
+Let's get started by defining a tuple.
+A tuple is defined by enclosing parentheses around a sequence of items seperated by commas.
+It is similar to defining a list except that parentheses are used instead of square brackets.
 ::

     t = (1, 2.5, "hello", -4, "world", 1.24, 5)